 Two others musicians and teachers that inspired Niek very much where Mihaela Martin and dutch cellist Ander Bylsma.

 Niek is a prize winner of several national and international competitions like the 'International Solo Bach Competition' in London, where he received the First Prize.
-In July 2014 Niek won the third prize during the famous International Johann Sebastian Bach Competition in Leipzig.
-In his home country Niek won several prizes, most recent the first prize of the Oskar Back National Violin Competition, giving him concerts as a soloist with all the main orchestras in Holland and a cd recording.
-In December 2015 Niek received the “Kersjesprijs”, a prize given to young talented string players worth of 15.000 euro.
-And in May 2017 Niek won the 'Manfred Grommek Förderpreis' at the Kronberg Music Festival in Germany.
+In July 2014 Niek won the third prize during the International Johann Sebastian Bach Competition in Leipzig.
+In his home country Niek won several prizes, most recent the first prize of the Oskar Back National Violin Competition.
+In December 2015 Niek received the “Kersjesprijs”, and in May 2017 Niek won the 'Manfred Grommek Förderpreis' at the Kronberg Music Festival in Germany.